rayalan/binary-adages/content/frictionless-change-part-1.md

 [^faster]: I'd categorize security as a form of correct software -- software that can be abused for nefarious purposes isn't correct software.
 Likewise, since the cost of developers is one of the main costs of development, writing software faster is one of the main ways to reduce costs.

-[^except]: There is exception to this claim that comes to mind, which I'll address a bit later.
+[^exception]: There is exception to this claim that comes to mind, which I'll address a bit later.

 # Is development faster?
 A shifting goalpost

-In the years since I've read that article, I've often encountered the the ideas of speed and agility.
+In the years since I've read that article, I've often encountered the ideas of speed and agility.
 In fact, I've never met a software executive who wanted engineering to ship features slower or take longer to fix a bug[^marketing].

 [^marketing]: Emphasis on engineering taking longer; I've certainly seen marketing or other business reasons for a feature getting delayed.